 More Tips for Avoiding Medication Problems

-Be sure any medications you choose to use are safe for people who have heart disease.
+Be sure any drugs you choose to use are safe for people who have heart disease.
 These suggestions can help:

-Read medication labels before buying over-the-counter preparations.
-Make sure the medicine doesn't contain ingredients that could make your heart disease worse, such as NSAIDs or decongestants.
+- Read labels before you buy over-the-counter medicine.
+Make sure it doesn't have ingredients that could make your heart disease worse.

-Talk to your doctor before using any over-the-counter medication, herbal preparation, vitamins, or other nutritional supplements.
-Ask for alternatives to potentially harmful medicines.
+- Talk to your doctor before you take any over-the-counter medication, herbal preparation, vitamins or other nutritional supplements.